Silent but Deadly

 Silent but Deadly is a Canadian 2011 horror comedy film starring Kim Poirier, Jason Mewes, and William Sadler.
 It is a MJC Entertainment Inc production.
 It premiered on the Canadian TV channel Super Channel on November 11, 2011.
+The film takes place in Louisiana, but was filmed in Chatham-Kent, Ontario.

 Plot

 A mute, illiterate Louisiana farmer's son with an extreme fondness for goats becomes a serial killer who goes after anyone who hurts goats, and wreaks havoc on an unsuspecting film crew shooting a film in the area.
-His method of killing is passing gas (farting) that is poisonous to his victims.
-The farts do not make any sound thus the name of the movie, Silent But Deadly.
 A subplot involves a small crew following a sheriff investigating the murders.